 Keep up the repetition, even it bores you to tears.
 They are making critical connections while you read.

-I’m sharing with you all the best books for boys from this past year, just in case you’re also a mama to little boys who is struggling to pick out good books, too.
+I’m sharing with you all the best books for boys from this past year, just in case you’re also a parent to little boys who is struggling to pick out good books, too.

 New to my book lists?
 Find the rest of the “Books for Boys” book lists HERE.